consolidation/robo/docs/tasks/Filesystem.md

 Create a temporary directory that is automatically cleaned up once the task collection is is part of completes.

-Move the directory to another location to prevent its deletion.
+Use WorkDir if you do not want the directory to be deleted.

 ``` php
 <?php